jenyiw/Image-Analysis/README.md

-# Simple Nucleus Segmentation
+# Welcome!

-This is a short code to do nucleus segmentation using the watershed method and OpenCV on Python.
-There is a trial section iterating over under-segmented sections and re-applying watershed which may improve the segmentation on some tissues.
+This is an assortment of code for image analysis - primarily segmentation and quantification